elotroalex/elotroalex/bio.md

 #### Guest lectures

-- "Introduction to Digital Scholarship."
+- "[A Hummingbird's] Introduction to Digital Scholarship."
 ARL Digital Scholarship Summer Institute, June 2017 and CLIR Postdoc Seminar, July 2017.
 - "Off the Broken Record: The Future Past of our Product Line."
 Humanities Futures Colloquium.
 Duke University, March 2017.
 - "The Globe is Not a Circle: The New Life of Words and the Broken Scholarly Record."
 Washington & Lee, March 2017.
 - Inaugural Seminar and Keynote on the occasion of the first Masters Program in Digital Humanities in Latin America.
 Universidad de los Andes, Bogota, Colombia, February 2017.
 - “The Geographies of Aimé Césaire: On Place and the Hybrid Archive.”
 Indigeneity, Creolization, Fugitivity Symposium.
 Cornell University.
 October 2016.
-- Las tecnologías de la Información y la Comunicación en la Universidad del siglo XXI.
+- "Las tecnologías de la Información y la Comunicación en la Universidad del siglo XXI."
 Universidad Internacional Menéndez Pelayo.
 Santander, Spain.
 September 2016.
 - "Heritage Interfaces: Presenting Cultural Specificity in Digital Collections."
 Singapore University, Singapore.
 August 2016.
 - "Minimal Computing and the Borders of the New Republic of Letters."
 Michigan State University.
 April 2016
 - "A University Worth Fighting For: Career Paths and Hiring Practices."
 CUNY, November 2015.